MikaSukie/Orcat-Lang/README.md

 ## ~> Project Status

 **ORCat** is currently in **active development** **~~stopped/frozen~~**.
-While the compiler core is functional, work is ongoing on:
+While the compiler core is functional, work is in progress:

 - # Standard library development
 - ## 🎨 Language feature polish